Academic Warning and Probation: Upperclass Students

 • Meet with a financial aid counselor to check on the status of your aid.

-• Attend Academic Enrichment Series workshops to learn skills that will assist you with improving your GPA.
+• Attend Academic Enrichment Series workshops to learn skills that will assist you in improving your GPA.

 Academic Recovery Workshops (MANDATORY for students on academic warning/probation)

 The Center for Academic Advising and Retention (CAAR) holds workshops each semester during the first week of classes to review FSU policies concerning successful academic progress for students on probation and warning.
 Students on academic warning/probation are required to attend a one-hour workshop held the first week of the spring or fall semester.
-Students are strongly encouraged to prioritize and focus on improving their academic standing and complete an academic recovery plan with their advisor.
-The Academic Recovery Plan will entail goals for the semester as well as actions that will help facilitate those goals.
+Students are strongly encouraged to prioritize improving their academic standing and complete an Academic Recovery Plan with their advisor.
+The plan outlines goals for the semester and actions to achieve them.
 Students and advisors must sign the plan and return it to CAAR (Pullen 140) no later than one week after the drop/add period ends.
-Members of the Academic Success Network are available to assist students who desire weekly check-ins to help maintain their motivation, monitor their progress, and stay on track to success!
+Members of the Academic Success Network are available to assist students with weekly check-ins to maintain motivation, monitor progress, and stay on track.

 Resources for students on academic warning/probation